sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/hashing-intro/README.md

 It's possible for more than one input to generate the same hash.
 For example, Brad Pitt's `soap` password results in a `6` using the simple hashing algorithm, but so does the letter `f`.
 The point of hashing isn't to make it impossible for anything but the given input to generate the hash, just statistically unlikely.

 Real hashing algorithms are far more complex.
 For example, running `soap` through the bcrypt hashing function results in the hash `$2a$10$S56gg7sK8OWUqZN9fzoP7eVVYK1JpF1jYJch9vpiNf5paG.HR.xy2`.
-If you had 340,000,000,000,000,000,000,000,000,000,000,000,000 users (that's 340 undecillion) users and every one of them had a unique password, there's still only a 50% chance that two of them would have the same password hash.
+If you had 340,000,000,000,000,000,000,000,000,000,000,000,000 (that's 340 undecillion) users and every one of them had a unique password, there's still only a 50% chance that two of them would have the same password hash.

 ## Additional Resources